GoogleCloudPlatform/sap-deployment-automation/ansible/roles/sap-hana-copy-ssh-keys/README.md

 Dependencies
 ------------

-This is role is invoked in the `sap-hana-scaleout` and `sap-hana-scaleout-standby` parent roles and can be ran independently with caution by providing the required variables in the format expected.
+This role is invoked in the `sap-hana-scaleout` and `sap-hana-scaleout-standby` parent roles and can be ran independently with caution by providing the required variables in the format expected.

 Example Playbook
 ----------------